phaserjs/template-rapier/README.md

 This is a Phaser 3 project template that shows how to use Rapier physics for managing a full-body physics world.
 It also uses Vite for bundling and supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.

+Please also see the Rapier Connector Template.
+This offers a Phaser plugin that handles the most common Rapier functions for you: [Rapier Connector repository](https://github.com/phaserjs/rapier-connector).

 ### Versions

 This template has been updated for: